ghnguyen03/chicken/README.md

-# HCAT - Hair Cell Analysis Toolbox
+# CHICKEN - A stereocilia segmentation gui
 Hcat is a suite of machine learning enabled algorithms for performing common image analyses in the hearing field.
 At present, it performs one fully automated analyses: (1) 2D hair cell detection